Freedom in the World

 The PA president is elected to four-year terms.
 The prime minister is nominated by the president and requires the support of the unicameral, 132-seat Palestinian Legislative Council (PLC), which also serves four-year terms.
 Voting in the West Bank during the 2005 presidential and 2006 PLC elections was deemed largely free and fair by international observers.
 Fatah’s Mahmoud Abbas won the presidency with 62 percent of the vote, but Hamas led the PLC balloting with 74 seats, leaving Fatah with 45.
 The two factions formed a unity government headed by Prime Minister Ismail Haniya of Hamas.

-After the violent bifurcation of the PA in 2007, Abbas appointed a new cabinet in the West Bank—with Salam Fayyad as prime minister—that lacked the PLC’s approval.
+After the violent split of the PA in 2007, Abbas appointed a new cabinet in the West Bank—with Salam Fayyad as prime minister—that lacked the PLC’s approval.
 In 2008, PA security forces arrested hundreds of Hamas members and supporters.
 The rift, combined with Israel’s detention of many Palestinian lawmakers, prevented the PLC from functioning, and its term expired in 2010.

 In June 2013, Abbas appointed Rami Hamdallah to replace Fayyad as prime minister.
+Hamdallah retained his post in the unity cabinet announced in June 2014.

 B. Political Pluralism and Participation: 5 / 16